Go to StaffmatchSpontaneous application

 Performance or target-based bonuses❌ No

-Meal or transport allowances❌ No
+Meal allowance or transport allowance❌ No

-Seniority, risk, or attendance bonuses❌ No
+Seniority, hazard or attendance bonuses❌ No

-Activity bonus (paid by CAF)❌ No
+Activity bonus paid by the CAF❌ No

 What salary for 39 hours at the gross SMIC?

-For a working time of 39 hours per week, i.e. 4 overtime hours weekly, the gross SMIC salary is increased in accordance with French overtime rules.
-Hours beyond the 35th weekly hour are paid with a 10% to 25% premium.
-Therefore, for a 39-hour week, the employee will receive a monthly salary of about €2,059 (assuming a 25% premium).
+For a working time of 39 hours per week, meaning 4 hours of overtime per week, the gross SMIC salary is increased in accordance with French overtime rules.
+Hours worked beyond the 35th hour per week are paid with an overtime premium of 10% to 25%, depending on the rules applicable in the company or the collective bargaining agreement.

-SMIC for minors in 2025
+SMIC for minors in 2026

 16-year-old minor